 It's established that peat moss can create a better growing environment for your plants, holding in moisture for adequate germination, but why use it over grass seed?
 For starters, a light covering of peat moss can protect your lawn from birds who love to feast on seeds.
-It might also safeguard the seeds from those unpleasant elements, like heavy rain and wind, that can sweep or wash them away.
+It might also safeguard the seeds from elements such as heavy rain and wind that can sweep or wash them away.
 Want to better ensure the seeds are held in place?
 Keep the peat moss moist.

 How to Use Peat Moss